paullockaby/ghpypi/README.md

       GITHUB_TOKEN: ${{ secrets.WORKFLOW_TOKEN }}
 ```

-The `WORKFLOW_TOKEN` is a personal access token that is granted admin rights to GitHub repositories in your organization.
+The `WORKFLOW_TOKEN` is a personal access token that is granted `repo` rights to GitHub repositories in your organization.
 You cannot use the regular `GITHUB_TOKEN` secret provided by the GitHub Actions runner because GitHub does not want you to inadvertently create circular actions.
 (You can _purposely_ create circular actions, though!)

 ### Using your deployed index server with pip (or poetry)